Xunnamius/babel-plugin-transform-rewrite-imports/README.md

-Technically, you can get away with violating this rule if you're _sure_ you'll only ever use [dynamic imports/require statements with string literal arguments][25].
+Technically, you can get away with violating this rule if you're _sure_ you'll only ever use [dynamic imports/require statements with string literal arguments][30].

 ## Examples

-With the following snippet integrated into your babel configuration:
+With the following snippet integrated into your Babel configuration:

 ```typescript
 const {